 Chapter 9 (Noise & Vibration) reports that with mitigation in place, during the Construction Phase of the Proposed Scheme, noise levels at properties closest to working areas will be temporarily increased.
-The construction working hours will be time-restricted and subject to planning conditions.
-Construction working hours will be restricted to between 07:00 and 23:00 on weekdays, and between 08:00 and 16.30 on Saturdays.
-Night-time and

-Sunday working may be required to minimise the impact on road traffic movements during the daytime, for example at busy road junctions and in commercial areas, and for such works as pavement / road surfacing.
-Any such working hours outside the normal construction working hours will be discussed with the local authority.
+The construction working hours will be time restricted and subject to Local Authority requirements and agreements.
+Normal construction working hours will be restricted to between 07:00hr and 23:00hrs on weekdays, and between 08:00hrs and 16.30hrs on Saturdays.
+Night-time and Sunday working may be required in order to minimise the impact on road traffic movements during the daytime, for example at busy road junctions and in commercial areas and for such works as pavement/road surfacing.
+Any such working hours outside the normal construction working hours will be agreed with DCC / SDCC.
 The planning of such works will take consideration of sensitive receptors, in particular any nearby residential areas.
-The most appropriate noise mitigation measures for each works area will be determined taking account of the various control measures included within Chapter 9 (Noise & Vibration), and Appendix A5.1 CEMP in Volume 4 of this EIAR
+The most appropriate noise mitigation measures for each works area will be determined taking account of the various control measures included within Section 9.5 (Mitigation and Monitoring Measures) of Chapter 9 (Noise & Vibration), and Appendix A5.1 Construction Environmental Management Plan (CEMP) in Volume 4 of this EIAR.

-The greatest noise impacts are predicted for noise sensitive receptors within 10m of road widening / utility diversion works when evening activities take place as the 65dB $L{Aeq,4hr}$ Construction Noise Threshold could be exceeded by more than 5dB.
+The greatest noise impacts are predicted for noise sensitive receptors within 10m of road widening / utility diversion works when evening activities take place as the 65 dB LAeq,4hr as the Construction Noise Threshold could be exceeded by more than 5dB.
 This could impact on residents within Noise Sensitive Locations (NSL) identified in Table 9.28 (Chapter 9 (Noise & Vibration).
-However, mitigation would be included to limit the durations of activities as set out in Section 9.5.1 of Chapter 9 (Noise & Vibration), which will reduce the significance.
+However, mitigation would be included to limit the durations of activities as set out in Section 9.6.1 of Chapter 9 (Noise & Vibration), which will reduce the significance.

 The construction noise impacts may in some places be above the guidelines associated with health effects.
-In terms of effects on health, there is potential for occasional sleep disturbance at night for residents who live within approximately 20m of the Proposed Scheme, and during the day for shift workers.
+In terms of effects on health, there is potential for occasional sleep disturbance at night for residents who live within approximately 15m of the Proposed Scheme, and during the day for shift workers.
 Other health outcomes are likely to be annoyance and temporary psychological stress as a reaction to noise.
 There is no evidence for significant effects on health outcomes from transient levels of annoyance or occasional sleep disturbance.
 People likely to be more sensitive to these impacts could include those with ASD (autism spectrum disorder) and those who suffer from anxiety.
-The potential noise impacts will be temporary, and therefore unlikely to be attributable to a change in health status for the general resident population, although sensitive individuals are likely to experience a degree of annoyance, which may result in some complaints.
+The predicted noise impacts will be temporary, and therefore unlikely to be attributable to a change in health status for the general resident population, although sensitive individuals are likely to experience a degree of annoyance, which may result in some complaints.
 On this basis, the potential impact of noise and vibration on population health will be Negative, Moderate and Temporary on the neighbouring population.